 Surgical or laser excision may debulk lesions, but they usually recur larger than before.
 Excision is more successful if preceded and followed by a series of intralesional corticosteroid injections.
 Gel sheeting (applying a soft, semiocclusive dressing made of cross-linked polymethylsiloxane polymer, or silicone) or pressure garments are other adjuncts to prevent recurrence.

-More recently, immunomodulators (eg, imiquimod) have been used to prevent keloid development or recurrence.
+More recently, immunomodulators (eg, topical imiquimod) have been used to prevent keloid development or recurrence.

 Drugs Mentioned In This Article